salrashid123/azsigner/README.md

 * [crypto.Signer, implementations for Google Cloud KMS and Trusted Platform Modules](https://github.com/salrashid123/signer)

-To use this, first setup an azure application and upload the public x509.  in the example below, i've uploaded the certs provided in this repo
+To use this, first setup an azure application and upload the public x509.  in the example below, i've uploaded the certs provided in this repo (you can use these keys but really, you should generate your own)

 ![images/client_cert.png](images/client_cert.png)